 2. Design with visual hierarchy in mind

 If you build an apparent authority to your data, readers cannot help but automatically follow the breadcrumbs you left for them.
-After that, apply spacing, size, color, and contrast for additional accentuation, waiting consciously for what is drawing attention on your webpage and ensuring that it is always intended.
+After that, apply spacing, size, color, and contrast for additional accentuation, waiting consciously for what is drawing attention to your webpage and ensuring that it is always intended.

-3. Create easy to read website content
+3. Create easy-to-read website content

-“Readability” estimates how simple it is for users to recognize sentences, phrases, or simply words.
+“Readability” estimates how simple it is for users to recognize sentences, phrases, or words.
 When the readability of your website is high, viewers can efficiently scan your website and take in the data in the text without extreme effort.
-It is easy to achieve readability of a website with these rules:
+It is easy to achieve the readability of a website with these rules:

-• Contrast is key
+a.
+Contrast is key

-• You cannot read what you cannot see
+b• You cannot read what you cannot see

 Previously, websites had smaller fonts; however, over time, people understood that 12pt fonts are difficult to read online.
 In addition, when a screen is 24 inches from the user’s face, most people will struggle to see tiny fonts.
 Therefore, a standard rule of thumb you will see on the website is to keep your body text at least 16pt.
 That is a decent place to start, but be sure that this number entirely depends on which font you are using.

-• Serif vs. Sans Serif
+c• Serif vs. Sans Serif